annecyschiff/gatsby-starter-netlify-cms/src/pages/blog/2021-04-08-relfection-on-feedback-from-presentation.md

 They liked how I incorporated user testing.
 I had a much more complex plan for the number of pages and renting process and through user testing saw that I should simplify it to be an easier process for users.

 I also had issues with responsiveness on some of the pages in mobile view.
 I couldn't figure out how to fix them unfortunately.

+I managed to fix the search bar and the banner image on the about page.
+I put text heading of the about page over the banner image like Adon recommended.
+I also made the text at the top of the about page in a thinner container like they said.